Your gift: Easy, lasting, powerful

 More about donating securities

-Donating appreciated securities to Environment Nevada Research & Policy Center will support our work and, under some circumstances, may provide a meaningful savings on your taxes.
+Donating appreciated securities to Environment Texas Research & Policy Center will support our work and, under some circumstances, may provide a meaningful savings on your taxes.

 To find out more, including our DTC number and account number or other resources regarding planned giving, please email our Planned Giving Coordinator using the form below, or call 1-800-841-7299.

-You can donate cars, trucks, boats and other vehicles to Environment Nevada Research & Policy Center through Charitable Auto Resources.
+You can donate cars, trucks, boats and other vehicles to Environment Texas Research & Policy Center through Charitable Auto Resources.
 Your donation may be tax-deductible.

 More about vehicle donation

-You can donate cars, trucks, boats and other vehicles to Environment Nevada Research & Policy Center through Charitable Auto Resources.
+You can donate cars, trucks, boats and other vehicles to Environment Texas Research & Policy Center through Charitable Auto Resources.
 Visit our donation page and learn more here.

 Green Future Fund

-The Green Future Fund was established to recognize and thank our donors who have expressed their commitment to a cleaner, greener tomorrow by remembering Environment Nevada Research & Policy Center or Environment Nevada in their estate plans.
+The Green Future Fund was established to recognize and thank our donors who have expressed their commitment to a cleaner, greener tomorrow by remembering Environment Texas Research & Policy Center or Environment Texas in their estate plans.

-If you’ve already included Environment Nevada Research & Policy Center or Environment Nevada in your estate plans or are planning to do so, email our Planned Giving Coordinator using the form below, or call 1-800-841-7299 to find out how to enroll in the Green Future Fund.
+If you’ve already included Environment Texas Research & Policy Center or Environment Texas in your estate plans or are planning to do so, email our Planned Giving Coordinator using the form below, or call 1-800-841-7299 to find out how to enroll in the Green Future Fund.

-To find out more, including our tax identification number and other resources related to planned giving, please email our Planned Giving Coordinator using the form below, or call 1-800-841-7299.
+To find out more about planned giving, including our tax identification number and other resources related to planned giving, please email our Planned Giving Coordinator using the form below, or call 1-800-841-7299.